top of page

 Local police for non-emergencies - 0900-8844 (10 cents per minute)

-You can contact the sexual assault center, SENSE, or your GP and you can find more information through SWEI
+For STI information and health concerns, you can contact the Sexual Assault Center, SENSE, or your GP and you can find more information through SWEI.

 STI information